 Mitcham Cricket Club has an active membership of senior players – fielding three senior men’s sides each week during the season.
-New for 2018 we have a ladies’ squad.
+In 2018 we launched a ladies’ squad.
 We also have a significant and growing junior section including three junior league teams.
+We run an ECB All Stars programme for 5-8 year old's which was awarded 5-stars in parent surveys.
 Most of the Club’s playing membership is drawn from the Merton area and the Club plays a vital role in offering the opportunity for young people to play cricket as few have the facilities to access cricket through their state schools.
 We also provide an important social hub for non-playing members, many of which are former players.
 Our membership has an age range of seven to over eighty.

 Our cricket pavilion is registered as an Asset of Community Value.
 Further, it is locally listed and in a conservation area.
 The pavilion is of heritage significance and has a long communal history.
 Mitcham Cricket Pavilion was opened in 1904.
 It was purpose built as a cricket pavilion and has only ever been occupied by Mitcham Cricket Club.
 The neighbouring cricket ground, which we use during the playing season, is registered as a Town Green.
 There is good evidence that it is the oldest continuously used cricket ground in the world.
 We can trace its use for cricket back to at least 1685.
 The Green is also an important recreational asset in the Wandle Valley Regional Park.